davelively14/locorum/README.md

   - This may affect `Locorum.BackendSys.Helpers`, which broadcasts to the channel.
     - No longer needs to prep results?
 Just know that it changes, then updates state, which will incorporate changes?
 Not sure.
   - Can't use old Project javascript with React, since the old one manipulates the DOM.
 React doesn't like that.
+- Added :httpoison to `application` in `mix.exs`
+  - Can we eliminate all the HTTPoison.start calls now?
 - Allow ignore/filtering features
   - ADD: Ignore individual searches for future results
   - ADD: Customizable filters results displayed (i.e. don't display non-matching city), but still persist all results